gulewei/f7-components/README.md

    }
    ```

-   This allows you to import components from antd-mobile without having to manually import the corresponding stylesheet.
+   This allows you to import components without having to manually import the corresponding stylesheet.
 The babel plugin will automatically import stylesheets.

    ```jsx
    // import js and css modularly, parsed by babel-plugin-import